sierdzio/spdr/README.txt

  - add automated localisation deployment script
  - add automated deployment script
  - add support for importing/ synchronizing hidden files.
 Test it!
+ - handle duplicated files and filenames better!
+Currently there is not even a warning being raised
 */